axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 The function-valued property `onChange` can be used as a callback prop for React and other frameworks.

-Its only argument is the original `change` event from the element's underlying native &lt;input&gt; field.
+Its first argument is the original `change` event from the element's underlying native &lt;input&gt; field.
+The second argument is the internal `invalidFormat` property, which is `true` when the user's input can't be formatted.

 ### onFocus